 - Use the Chase Ultimate Rewards redemption portal.
 This is basically using your points as cash to book through their portal.
 The value of Chase Ultimate Rewards earned from a Chase Sapphire Preferred card is 1.25 cents per point.
 For example, the 60,000 point welcome bonus would be worth $750 if you use them in the redemption portal.

 1 reason to get a Southwest co-branded card instead of a Chase Sapphire card: The Southwest Companion Pass

 The Southwest Companion Pass allows a designated companion to fly with you for free anytime you book a Southwest flight.
 You can do this as many times as you want for the duration of your pass.
 The pass is valid for the year in which you earn it, plus the entire following year.
 You can add your companion to any ticket booked on Southwest, even tickets booked on points!
 Your only cost is taxes and fees (which is $5.60 for domestic flights).
 See terms and conditions on southwest.com.

 How can I earn the Southwest Companion Pass?

 - Fly 100 qualifying one-way flights in one calendar year

-Points earned from Southwest Rapid Rewards® credit cards qualify for the Companion Pass.
-This includes the sign up bonuses.
+Points earned from Southwest Rapid Rewards co-branded credit cards qualify for the Companion Pass.
+This includes the welcome bonuses.
 The easiest and quickest strategy to earn the Southwest Companion Pass is to open 2 Southwest credit cards.
-You can get a personal card and the business card.
+You can get one personal card and one business card.